Ryanair offers more EU concessions for Aer Lingus deal

-BRUSSELS Ryanair (RYA.I) has offered more concessions to EU antitrust regulators after earlier proposals by the airline failed to soothe competition concerns over its third bid to buy Irish rival Aer Lingus AERL.I.
+BRUSSELS Dec 10 Ryanair has offered more concessions to EU antitrust regulators after earlier proposals by the airline failed to soothe competition concerns over its third bid to buy Irish rival Aer Lingus.

 The Commission, which acts as competition authority for the European Union, did not give details of Ryanair's latest proposals.